Passports

 Chilean Tourist Card PDI

-If you are a US citizen travelling to Brazil for tourism or business before that date, you do not need a visa.
+If you are a citizen of Australia, Canada or the US travelling to Brazil for tourism or business before that date, you do not need a visa.

 Sunset over the Iguazú Falls, Brazil, Argentina